AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/HTML Elements/HTMLWebViewElement.md

 <InlineAlert variant="warning" slots="text"/>

-WebViews are resource intensive since it launches multiple processes per plugin and therefore should be used only in cases where you cannot create the plugin using UXP features.
+WebViews are resource intensive since it launches multiple processes per plugin and therefore should be used only in cases where you cannot create the plugin using UXP features.<br></br>

 **Note:**<br></br>
 1. WebViews support was introduced in UXP v6.0 to be used only in **Dialogs**.
 The reasoning here was to limit WebViews usage in persistent panels.
 Later due to overwhelming requests, WebView support was added for `Panels` with UXP v6.4.